Facts about the animal kingdom

 Skunks

-There are different species of skunks, and they are all mostly solitary.
-This is understandable; when they feel threatened, nervous or attacked, skunks release a very strong odor that repels any creature with in a few meters.
-For the sake of other animals, even from the same family, skunks prefer to go through life as free, independent individuals.
+There are different species of skunks, all of which are mostly solitary.
+When they feel threatened, nervous or attacked, skunks release a very strong odor that repels any creature with in a few meters.
+For the sake of other animals, even from the same family, skunks prefer to go through life as free, independent creatures.

 However, in colder climates skunks may share dens, especially among females.
-Male skunks mate with more than one female, but they don't live together after that.
+Male skunks mate with more than one female, but they don't live together after they do so.
 When they have descendants, female skunks stay with their kits for a year and are very protective of them.
+After this time, the kits will leave and spend more time on their own.

 Leopards

-Leopards are the most eligible bachelors in the jungle, forest and savanna.
-Known for their beauty and elegance, these big cats are solitary creatures.
+Among the animals that are solitary, leopards ave a reputation of being kings of the jungle, forest and savanna.
+Known for their beauty and elegance, these big cats are solitary, something which is not the case with all big cat species.
 They only meet with other members of their species when they are mating or while raising their young.
-Learn more in our article about leopards!

 The rest of the time, both male and female leopards enjoy their quiet ‘single’ status without owing anything to anyone.
 After all, unlike many other big cats, leopards don't need a pack to hunt successfully.
 This is one of the many reasons, for example, why snow leopards are endangered.